Is Skydiving A Sport

 There are also other disciplines in skydiving, such as wingsuit flying and speed skydiving, which involve flying at high speeds in a specialized suit.
 Each discipline requires different skills and equipment, making skydiving a diverse and exciting sport to participate in.

-What Safety Precautions are Taken in Skydiving?
+What Safety Precautions Are Taken in Skydiving?

 Skydiving is a high-risk sport, and safety is a top priority for all jumpers and instructors.
 Jumpers are required to complete a training program before they are allowed to jump solo, and they must follow all safety guidelines and procedures during the jump.
 Instructors are highly trained and certified, and they ensure that all equipment is in good condition before each jump.